 A CFO may be right for your business if your historical financial records are sound, but you’re in a state of transition.
 Maybe you’re transitioning from a small to mid-sized business.
 This can be a good time to hire a leader who can help lay the foundations for a successful financial future.
 A CFO can handle your business’ investments, mergers or acquisitions, and other financial complexities that come with business growth.

 What are common challenges in creating these roles?

 In a controller role, it’s important to note that you should not have the same person making accounting entries and reconciling the books.
 There should always be a separation of duties to mitigate risk and avoid dishonesty and theft.
 Additionally, if you only have one person responsible for all of your accounting, you’re put in a tight spot when that person goes on vacation or unexpectedly quits.

 For the CFO role, you may consider leveraging someone who has experience with mergers and acquisitions, positioning a company to be bought or going public.
 In addition, hiring for this role often requires substantial financial investment and incentives such as stock and benefits, which may be cost prohibitive.

-What’s the benefit of seeking an outsourced controller or CFO?
+What’s the benefit of seeking an outsourced controller or turn key accounting service?

-If you have questions about outsourced CFOs and controllers, we are here to help!
+If you have questions about outsourced turn key accounting services and controllers, we are here to help!
 The goal of Pine & Co. is to provide your business with the financial support and technical expertise you need to succeed.
-Contact us to schedule an appointment and to learn more about our outsourced controller and CFO services.
+Contact us to schedule an appointment and to learn more about our outsourced controller and turn key accounting services.